 Additionally, the book offers suggestions on helping children set boundaries.
 I found this especially helpful.
 As a homeschooling family, it is common to interact with individuals of varied ages, and my children have always felt comfortable conversing with adults.
 As they are getting older and more independent, I want them to know how to respectfully set boundaries regardless of age.
 Using some suggested boundary words, we have been doing some role play.

 As for my son, he’s learned that fear of being in trouble is far better than not feeling safe.
 Even if it’s during Sunday school, he knows he can always say, “No, I don’t feel comfortable!
 Please call my mom!”

-Although I want to equip my children to soar and fly to amazing heights, my mothers heart sometimes wants to clip their wings, hold them closely and provide a continual covering of protection.
+Although I want to equip my children to soar and fly to amazing heights, my mother’s heart sometimes wants to clip their wings, hold them close, and provide a continual covering of protection.
 I teach them, I train them, I pray over them.
-Most importantly, I entrust them to God.
+Most importantly, I must entrust them to God.